lludwig/utm-tracker/readme.txt

 None

 == Changelog ==
+= 1.3.1 =
+ * labeled as 5.8 WP 'safe'
+= 1.3.0 =
+ * Added msclkid and IMSCLKID for Microsoft Ads clicks = 1.2.0 =
+ * Added latest version of utm_form 1.2.0
+ * Added support for fbclid and IFBCLID for Facebook ads and organic Facebook clicks
-= 1.0.3 =
+ * Removed adpos variable and IADPOS since Google Ads no longer supports this information = 1.0.3 =
  * fixed bug where documentation and code did not match variables passed.
 = 1.0.2 =